 Applying CBA to Public Safety

-Today, many policing officials and others continue to rely on practices that have been used for decades—from random patrols to stop-and-frisk—but have not been subjected to rigorous analysis to determine if they are the most effective use of agency resources, or if the public safety benefits of using the techniques are worth the social costs they impose.
+Today, many policing officials and others continue to rely on practices that have been used for decades—from random patrols to stop-and-frisk.
+But many of these procedures have not been subjected to rigorous analysis to determine if they are the most effective use of agency resources, or if the public safety benefits of using these techniques are worth the social costs they impose.
 At the same time, there are many new technologies—from facial recognition to predictive policing—which can be very expensive but are of uncertain value.

 At the Policing Project, we believe that one of the best tools for ensuring effective policing is cost-benefit analysis (CBA).
-CBA is a way of thinking that attempts to identify and weigh the full range of positive and negative consequences from a particular policy or program, including potential social costs (such as racial disparities or loss of community trust).
+CBA is a way of analyzing policing by identifying and weighing the full range of positive and negative consequences from a particular policy or program, including potential social costs (such as racial disparities or loss of community trust).